The information in this article applies to:

 Building a multiple level deck is an easy process in the Home Designer programs.

 In order to make this design successfully, you may want to learn about creating a sloped landscape for your terrain (not available in Home Designer Essentials or Home Designer Interiors).
-For more information on that process, please see Article How to create a walk-out basement on a sloping terrain as referenced at the bottom of this article.
+For more information on that process, please see the Article Modeling a Sloping Terrain for a Walk-out Basement as referenced at the bottom of this article.

 In this example you will be begin by creating a building that is 45' x 30'